davidhartsough/writings/src/markdown/racism-kills.md

 We see this predictably demonstrated in neighborhoods; when people live only among neighbors of the same racial group, they are more likely to have racist tendencies, and vice versa (people living within diverse neighborhoods are less likely to be racist).

 The opposite of such positive interactions and connectedness is isolation and segregation.
 The biggest and most sinister divide in our systems comes from residential segregation.
 As Dr Williams says, "Residential segregation is the secret source that creates racial inequality in the United States."
-He explains how institutional discrimination in this form leads to divides in which opportunity and privilege are apparent.
+He explains how institutional discrimination in this form leads to divides that make gaps in opportunity and privilege apparent.

 > "In America, where you live determines your access to opportunities in education, in employment, in housing and even in access to medical care. <br> One study of the 171 largest cities in the United States concluded that there is not even one city where whites live under equal conditions to blacks, and that the worst urban contexts in which whites reside is considerably better than the average context of black communities. <br> Another study found that if you could eliminate statistically residential segregation, you would completely erase black-white differences in income, education and unemployment, and reduce black-white differences in single motherhood by two thirds."